 By now, the world has realised that social media isn’t a trend.

-With 39% of Australian social media users following businesses or brands on social media, it is imperative to ensure the platform you are using will meet your marketing objectives.
+With 39% of Australian social media users following businesses or brands on social media, it is imperative to ensure the platform you are using will meet your marketing objectives and not burning out.

 Before implementing your social media strategy, it is essential first to understand the who, what and why of each social media platform, because you really can’t be everywhere at once.